RahXephon: Movie

-A television movie version of RahXephon called Pluralitas Concentio was directed by Tomoki Kyoda, who had directed three episodes of the TV series and acted as assistant director with Soichi Masui.
+A television movie version of RahXephon called Pluralitas Concentio was directed by Yutaka Izubuchi and Tomoki Kyoda.
+Kyoda had directed three episodes of the TV series and acted as assistant director with Soichi Masui.
 Izubuchi acted as Chief Director on this movie, but was not heavily involved in its production.
 Most of the staff members involved with the TV series worked on the movie, and it was distributed by Shochiku.
 The producers were Masahiko Minami, Shiro Sasaki, Maki Horiuchi, Kenji Shimizu, and Tatsuji Yamazaki.

 In the manga, characters differ from their anime counterparts in both visual design and characterization.

 The movie quickly reveals mysteries that were developed slowly in the TV series and makes changes to the plot.
 It begins with a prologue showing previously unseen events, followed by a couple of expository scenes.
 The final 30 minutes contain the most plot changes and new scenes, ending with a new epilogue.
 The rest of the movie consists mainly of abridged scenes from the original series, sometimes with characters replaced or with different motivations and dialogue.
 The link between the Kamina and Mishima families and other storylines that were prominent in the original TV series were reduced or removed.
 One prominent distributor promoted the movie as an "encore"—an extra performance at the end of the series, rather than as a replacement.

 Manga

 The manga was illustrated and written by Takeaki Momose.
 Momose was one of the candidates for character designer on the series, but Izubuchi wanted Akihiro Yamada to do the original designs, and Hiroki Kanno got the job of adapting them for animation.
 With the manga Momose got the opportunity to re-design the characters into his own style and make changes in characterization and story, as well as adding "fan service".
 It was serialized in Shogakukan's seinen manga magazine Monthly Sunday Gene-X from August 18, 2001, to November 19, 2002.

-The scenario of the manga adaptation is similar to RahXephon series with some minor and major differences.
-In the anime series, Reika is a mysterious and distant figure; in the manga Reika is a more comical figure who grew up as Ayato's adoptive sister with a darker origin.
-The anime series shows Megumi competing with Haruka for Ayato's affections, while this role is taken by Reika in the manga.
-The rate of time dilation is also different in the manga version, as the year outside Tokyo is 2033 instead of 2027.
+Oto the anime In the anime series, Reika is a mysterious and distant figure; in the manga Reika is a more comical figure who grew up as Ayato's adoptive sister with a darker origin.
+The anime series shows Megumi competing with Haruka for Ayato's affections, a role taken by Reika in the manga.
+In the manga the rate of time dilation is different.
+Te year outside Tokyo is 2033 rather than 2027.